magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 Always apply and test a patch your local system in an active branch.
 You can push and test in an Integration environment prior to deploying across all environments.
 </div>

 We recommend that you first back up the database of the system you are upgrading.
-Use the following steps to back up your integration, staging, and production systems.
+Use the following steps to back up your Integration, Staging, and Production environments.

 ## Back up the database {#backup-db}
-Back up your integration system database and code:
+Back up your Integration environment database and code:

 1. Enter the following command to make a local backup of the remote database: